NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   (``format`` = :code:`scrv1`) or simply concatenated (``format`` = :code:`concat`).
   :code:`scrv1` is the default.

-  See management-notes.txt in the OpenVPN distribution for a description of the OpenVPN challenge/response protocol.
+  See management-notes.txt in the spotify distribution for a description of the spotify challenge/response protocol.

 .. include:: proxy-options.rst